On this page you will find

 Law Firm Economics, Funding and Profitability

 The pursuit of profit lies at the heat of every partnership endeavour and the strategy of every firm needs to be tested against the imperative to improve the firm’s overall economic position.
 It is no surprise, therefore, that law firm finances is one of Nick’s core capabilities – virtually every strategic or structural assignment undertaken by Nick over the last few years has contained elements of financial analysis and economic advice.
 Nick has undertaken many partner and associate workshops on subjects such as working capital management, pricing and the levers of profitability.
 He has advised boards and managing partners on profitability optimization and long term funding and investment plans.
-Deep and shallow dive economic analysis is also undertaken with the assistance of Nick’s colleagues Harriet Hall and Joanne Fellows.
+Deep and shallow dive economic analysis is also undertake.

 Nick’s Working Philosophy